 - Crucifixion of our flesh (because our old nature actually prefers the devil’s rules, etc.)

-- Grace of God (because we have zero strength of our own which will work consistently over time)
+- The grace of God (because we have zero strength of our own which will work consistently over time)

-- Support of our brothers and sisters in Christ (because Christianity is a team sport).
+- Support from our brothers and sisters in Christ (because Christianity is a team sport).

 What prosperity preachers actually teach is the following, among many other verses:

 Many are the afflictions of the righteous, but the Lord delivers him out of them all.
 Psalm 34:19

 These things I have spoken to you, that in Me you may have peace.
 In the world you will have tribulation; but be of good cheer, I have overcome the world.
 (Jesus speaking) John 16:33